 To get coverage from Medicare, you need a prescription for a lift chair from a Medicare-approved physician.

-Lift chairs must also be purchased or rented from a Medicare-approved supplier, who accepts assignment.
+Lift chairs must also be purchased or rented from a Medicare-approved supplier that accepts assignment.
 Medicare will determine if your chair lift must be purchased or rented.
 In some instances, you may be able to choose the option you prefer.